archesproject/rdm/README.md

     b.
 If you're not planning on editing HTML/CSS/JavaScript files, run `npm run build_development`

 12. If you ran `npm start` in the previous step, you will need to open a new terminal window and activate the virtual environment in the new terminal window.
+If you ran `npm run build_development` then you can skip this step.

 13. Navigate to the arches_lingo top-level directory, and install the ontologies, branches, and resource models from the arches-rdm package.
     ```